 Will the playground be open?

-• The adventure playground is open.
+• The adventure playground is open, subject to weather conditions.
 Please supervise children at all times and respect social distancing.

 Will your toilets be open?